cpbscholten/routeros_honeypot/honeypot/README.md

 TCPDUMP is configured in the tcpdump.sh to create capture files of 10 minutes.
 This script is called every ten minutes from the crontab.
 - change the name of the honeypot in the filename (uppercase)
 - Change the destination folder of the capture
+- Change the hostname of the virtual machine.
+This ensures that all traffic from collecting the .pcap files is not captured as well.
+This reduces the file size significantly.
 - optionally change the duration of each capture

 ## set up the iptables rules